 As every mana user Paladins have to obey the five second rule.
 This is basically the idea of throwing all of your important cooldowns and abilities right after starting the fight.
 By doing this you will be able to start recovering mana much faster.
 In Vanilla World of Warcraft after 5 seconds of not using mana players were able to start recharging with a speed based on their Spirit attribute.
 Because of that it is important to use everything on the beginning and conserve after that through auto attacking only.

-On top of that always make sure to be efficient.
-Don’t use heals if they are giving you more than 100% of your health, don’t use offensive abilities when the monster is about to die from auto attack anyways, use your best rotation at each level and always check for new additions to your tool kit, try to fight only monsters with same level as you as those will reward you with their full experience rewards.
-In short : Be efficient and pay attention to how you are playing.
+On top of that always make sure to be efficient, we view it as the most important thing to master in Vanilla WoW.
+Don’t cast heals if they are giving you more than 100% of your health - every resource spent on a spell that's overhealing is basically wasted, don’t use offensive abilities when the monster is about to die from auto attack anyways, use your best rotation at each level and always check for new additions to your tool kit, try to fight only monsters with same level as you as those will reward you with their full experience rewards.
+In short: be efficient and pay attention to how you are playing.

 Retribution tree :